Pediatric Dentistry For Kids In Manasquan

-If your child is between the ages of three and 18, Dr. Valerie Barba and our team would love to welcome him or her into our practice’s family.
-Regular checkups develop a lifetime of good oral health habits, and starting a child off with positive dental experiences can make a big difference when it comes to maintaining good oral health as an adult.
+If your child is between the ages of three and 18, Dr. Valerie Barba and our team would love to welcome him or her into our Team Barba family for their pediatric dentistry needs.
+Regular checkups at our Jersey Shore dental center develop a lifetime of good oral health habits.
+Starting a child off with positive dental experiences can make a big difference when it comes to maintaining good oral health as an adult.

-Dr. Barba and our team love kids — we think going to the dentist should be easy for them!
+Dr. Barba and our team love children.
+We think coming to our dental spa should be easy for them!
 We instill a positive dental impression in children even before they’re old enough to be a patient.
-We have moms bring their infants in strollers or car seats, and they sit with mom in the room and get to know us long before they can become a patient.
-We let them take a ride in the chair and experience our office as a great place.
-By the time they are three years old, they are begging for their turn!
+We have moms and dads bring their infants and young children, and they sit in the exam room and get to know us long before they can become a patient.
+We let them take a ride in the chair and experience our office as a fun place.
+By the time they are three years old, they are excited to visit with Dr. Barba.

-We want you and your child to feel at ease from the moment your family arrives at our Manasquan, NJ dental office.
+We want you and your child to feel at ease from the moment your family arrives at our Jersey shore dental spa.
 The more you and your child know about the first visit, the better you both will feel.

 Getting to know your teeth is fun!
 Download our Dynamite Dental Fun Kit!